A Homological Approach to Factorization: Introduction

+In fact, many previous studies have avoided making assumptions of atomicity.
+In \cite{zaks1976half}, Zaks provides the first discussion on half factorial domains and initially avoids the assumption of atomicity.
+In \cite{krull1932allgemeine}, Krull also avoids the assumption of atomicity.
+In \cite{mott1974convex}, Mott considers localizations of arbitrary (not necessarily atomic) integral domains, and in \cite{anderson1990weakly}, Anderson and Zafrullah characterize weakly factorial domains (which are not necessarily atomic).

+Examples of rings that are neither atomic nor antimatter are abundant.
+Recall from \cite{kaplansky1970commutative}, a \textit{valuation domain} is an integral domain $V$ with a field of fractions, $K$, such that if $x \in K \setminus 0$ then $x \in V$ or $x^{-1} \in V$.
+From \cite{gilmer1972multiplicative}, a discrete valuation domain is a valuation domain in which every primary ideal is a power of its radical.
+Although a Noetherian discrete valuation domain is a PID, arbitrary valuation domains are not Noetherian in general.
+A discrete valuation domain $V$ with Krull dimension $2$ and prime spectrum $0 \subseteq \p \subseteq \m$ is not atomic but contains an irreducible.

+$V$ admits a unique irreducible (up to associates), say $x$, so the domain is not antimatter.
+Also, $x$ principally generates the unique maximal ideal, so this domain has a sort of weak universal factorization property: every non-zero non-unit element is divisible by a power of $x$.
+On the other hand, this domain is not atomic.
+In fact, no element of the prime ideal with height one, $\p$ factors into a finite product of irreducible elements.
+Yet $V_\p$ is a PID.
+In particular, some non-zero non-units in $V$ are products of irreducibles and are not; we refine this example in Section \ref{POAGs}.

-Krull demonstrated a one-to-one correspondence between the prime ideals of a valuation ring $R$ and convex subgroups of $G(R)$ \cite{krull1932allgemeine}, and Sheldon demonstrated a one-to-one correspondence between the prime ideals of a Bezout domain $D$ and prime filters of the positive cone of $G(D)$, which are also convex subgroups \cite{sheldon1973two}.
-Mott generalized these correspondences: there exists a one-to-one correspondence between convex and directed subgroups within $G(D)$ and the saturated multiplicatively closed sets within $D$ \cite{mott1974convex}.
-It has long been known that convex subgroups of a partially ordered group (po-group) $G$ are the only subgroups for which the resulting quotient group is a po-group under the natural inherited quotient order \cite{fuchs2011partially} \cite{mockor1983groups}.
-Rather, convex subgroups are precisely the kernels of $o$-epimorphisms of po-groups.
-Hence, Mott's correspondence connects saturated localizations of domains and quotient po-groups from the group of divisibility.
+We abandon the assumption of atomicity and consider arbitrary integral domains, including antimatter domains.
+Previous studies in factorization, such as \cite{krull1932allgemeine}, \cite{sheldon1973two}, and \cite{mott1974convex}, have, speaking broadly, focused on sequences of morphisms between algebraic objects and their partial orders.
+In \cite{krull1932allgemeine}, Krull demonstrated a one-to-one correspondence between the prime ideals of arbitrary valuation rings and the convex subgroups of the associated groups of divisibility.
+In \cite{sheldon1973two}, Sheldon extended Krull's work by demonstrating a one-to-one correspondence between the prime ideals of a B\'{e}zout domain, $D$, and the prime filters of the positive cone of the group of divisibility, $G(D)$.
+In \cite{mott1974convex}, Mott was the first to notice that prime filters of a positive cone correspond to subgroups that are both convex and directed.
+Mott used this observation to generalize the correspondences developed by Krull and Sheldon: there exists a one-to-one correspondence between convex and directed subgroups within $G(D)$ and the saturated multiplicatively closed sets within $D$.
+Mott's generalization seems quite natural, given the connection between convex subgroups and order preserving epimorphisms.
+In \cite{mott1976exact}, Mott extended his work into exact sequences of value groups.